10 Reasons Recruitment Consultancies are using Share Schemes

 RM2 acts for companies in a wide variety of sectors.
-However, it is probably recruitment companies that come to us most commonly to look for ways to structure equity incentives for their employees.
-These include executive, specialist IT & technical, tax and company secretarial, graduate and cross-sector recruitment.
+However, recruitment companies will often come to us to look for ways to structure equity incentives for their employees.
+These include executive, specialist IT & technical, property, tax and company secretarial, graduate and cross-sector recruitment.

-Recruitment companies have specific characteristics which make an equity based schemeparticularly attractive.
-Their business model is extremely people-focused and remuneration is traditionally commission heavy with potentially very lucrative returns for the best agents.
-Quick returns for excellent individual performance can be a positive driver in many ways but an over-reliance on this approach can sometimes result in a lack of focus on the long term performance of the company as a whole, and a tendency for individuals to work for themselves rather than as part of a team.
-Furthermore, in a fastmoving and highly competitive marketplace, top people can only too easily be lured away by the promise from a competitor of bigger bucks now, or by the attraction of setting up their own business in direct competition.
+Recruitment companies have specific characteristics which make an equity-based scheme particularly attractive.
+Their business model is extremely people-focused, and remuneration is traditionally commission heavy with potentially very lucrative returns for the best agents.
+Quick returns for excellent individual performance can be a positive driver in many ways but an over-reliance on this approach can sometimes result in a lack of focus on the long-term performance of the company as a whole, and a tendency for individuals to work for themselves rather than as part of a team.
+Furthermore, in a fastmoving and highly competitive marketplace, top people can be lured away by the promise from a competitor of bigger bucks now, or by the attraction of setting up their own business in direct competition.

-These can be real challenges for a recruitment company looking to build in the medium to longer term.
+These can be real challenges for a recruitment company looking to maintain value and build in the medium to longer term.

-- If key employees can share in profits and capital growth they have less incentive to set themselves up as a competitor
+- If key employees can share in company-wide profits and capital growth, they have less incentive to set themselves up as a competitor;

 - Allows longer-term focus on corporate growth instead of short-term, unsustainable results;

 - Tax efficiencies for employees and the company;

 - Allows non-executive directors to be paid partly in shares instead of cash.